-Next Advisor, Inc.
+Next Advisor Continued, Inc.

-Next Advisor, Inc. v.
+Next Advisor Continued, Inc. v.
 LendingTree, Inc. and LendingTree, LLC, No. 15-cvs-20775 (N.C.
 Super.
 Ct.).
 On November 6, 2015, the plaintiff filed this action against LendingTree, Inc. and LendingTree, LLC (together "LendingTree").
 The plaintiff generally alleges that LendingTree breached a non-disclosure agreement and misappropriated trade secrets in the context of a potential business acquisition of the plaintiff by LendingTree.
 Based upon these allegations, the plaintiff asserts claims for breach of contract, misappropriation of trade secrets and violation of North Carolina Unfair and Deceptive Trade Practices Act.
 The plaintiff seeks damages, attorneys' fees and injunctive relief.

 On December 16, 2015, LendingTree filed its answer to the plaintiff's complaint, denying the material allegations and asserting numerous defenses thereto.
 In June 2016, the Court granted plaintiff's motion for preliminary injunction and ordered that LendingTree cease any utilization of confidential and trade secret information of plaintiff and cease marketing its credit card product via certain third party content marketing platforms until the judge finally determines the facts in this matter and the appropriate relief, if any, to be granted with respect thereto.
-Discovery is ongoing in this matter.
 LendingTree believes that the plaintiff's allegations lack merit and intends to vigorously defend this action.
 In July 2016, LendingTree filed a notice of interlocutory appeal with respect to the order granting plaintiff's motion for preliminary injunction to the North Carolina Supreme Court; the interlocutory appeal was dismissed in December 2016.
 In February 2017, LendingTree filed a motion for partial summary judgment.
-An estimated liability of \$0.5 million for this matter is included in the accompanying consolidated balance sheet as of March 31, 2017.
+In June 2017, the court granted LendingTree's motion for partial summary judgment, ruling that plaintiff is not entitled to injunctive relief after January 2, 2018 and that plaintiff is not entitled to recover compensatory damages on any of plaintiff's claims.
+LendingTree and the plaintiff are currently in settlement discussions.
+An estimated liability of \$0.8 million for this matter is included in the accompanying consolidated balance sheet as of June 30, 2017.